arnavthareja/chess/DESIGN.md

 To keep track of piece color, the Piece class has a public Color enum with helpful methods relating to piece colors.

+### Piece class

+Since there are multiple different pieces in chess, we created a separate package for piece classes to keep our project organized.
+We decided to make a parent class "Piece" and made each piece class inherit the features of Piece as a child of that class.
+It made sense to do this because each piece has a notation, value, position, and various other undeniable features.
+Each individual piece has a getPossibleMoves method that returns all the possible moves of that piece as a Set<Move>.
+The pieces with special requirements, such as the king and pawn classes, have various helper methods to fit their specific needs.

+The piece abstract class does most of the work for pieces, providing methods to easily gather possible moves and get relevant piece information.
 ### King class

 ### Queen class